-For purposes of the below adjustments, the fair values of equity awards on the applicable date were determined in accordance with ASC Topic 718, using valuation methodologies that are generally consistent with those used to determine the grant date fair value for accounting purposes.
-The assumptions used in calculating such amounts are set forth in the notes to our audited consolidated financial statements included in our 2023 Annual Report.
+The reconciliation calculations for the other covered fiscal years may be found in the Company's proxy statement for the 2023 annual meeting of stockholders.
+For purposes of the above adjustments, the fair values of equity awards on the applicable date were determined in accordance with ASC Topic 718, using valuation methodologies that are generally consistent with those used to determine the grant date fair value for accounting purposes.
+The assumptions used in calculating such amounts are set forth in the notes to our audited consolidated financial statements included in our 2024 Annual Report on Form 10-K.